MicrosoftDocs/learn/learn-pr/iot/examine-device-provisioning-service-coding-tools-access/includes/2-azure-command-line-interface-support-device-provisioning-service.md

 * Certificates
 * Linked Hub

-The commands available in each of these categories are shown in the tables below.
+The commands available in each of these categories are shown in these tables.

 :::row:::
   :::column:::